pgadmin-org/pgadmin4/docs/en_US/search_objects.rst

 :ref:`browser <tree_control>`.
 If the object is greyed out, this means that you have not enabled those object types in the :ref:`preferences <preferences>`, so you can't double click on it.
-You can click on the ellipsis appended to the function and procedure names to see there arguments.
+You can click on the ellipsis appended to the function and procedure names to see their arguments.

 You can filter based on a particular object type by selecting one from the